Student Note-taker Information

 Sending notes as a Volunteer Note-taker

 You will provide your notes to SSD so that we can deliver them to the appropriate student(s).
-You can do this a few different ways.
+Notes need to be TYPED or in clear and legible handwriting.

-- Typed notes can be sent using a Microsoft Word Document, PDF or Google Document.
+- Notes should be TYPED and sent using a Microsoft Word Document, PDF or Google Document.

 Receiving Priority Registration for a Future Semester.

-- Note-takers during Fall 2018, will be given priority registration for the FALL 2019 courses, NOT Spring 2019 courses.
+- Note-takers during Fall 2020, will be given priority registration for the Fall 2021 courses, NOT Spring 2020 courses.

-- If you are a senior, please email the note-taker coordinator.
+- If you are a senior, please email the note-taker coordinator for information.

 Please note: The student you are taking notes for may be contacted after the semester is complete, to confirm that they have been receiving their notes in a timely manner.
 If it proves evident that you have not turned in quality and consistent notes throughout the semester, priority registration will not be awarded.